Mejituu/spotmicroai-raspberrypi/4. Test your components individually/README.md

 # Testing the Servos

-## First, lets use just RaspberryPi to check them
+## First, lets use just RaspberryPi GPIO to check them

 Connect the servo as the image shows: